Q+ Works Youth Employment Program - For LGBTQ+ Youth and Young Adults

 Provided by Douglas College

-A 10 week employment program for LGBTQ+ young adults ages 16-29.
+A 6 week employment program for LGBTQ+ youth and young adults ages 16-29.

 • Project-Based Learning: Develop job-ready skills through engaging group projects that make learning fun.